Miguel Rojas Player Props: Dodgers vs. Athletics

-On Wednesday, Miguel Rojas (coming off going 0-for-2) and the Los Angeles Dodgers play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.156 batting average in his past 10 games), battle starting pitcher JP Sears and the Oakland Athletics at Dodger Stadium, Thursday at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Athletics.
+In his last game, he hit a home run while going 1-for-4 against the Athletics.

 Miguel Rojas Game Info & Props vs. the Athletics